 Q. How will this project affect external centers like nursing community centers and audiology clinics?
 Those centers also have financial staff offsite, so how will they fit into the model?
 Some of those staff serve the community directly.

-A. In July, ISS Leadership members Bob Beck and Tim Danielson met with the deans of the schools and colleges in the prototype population.
-We do not yet have the answers to this.
-We are aware of the special circumstances surrounding these centers, and we are working on this.
-Staff within those types of units can expect to be involved in further discussions and planning.
+A. We are aware of the special circumstances surrounding these centers, and we are working on this.
+Staff and other stakeholders within those types of units will be involved in further discussions and planning.

 Q. Will you keep the external centers apart from this model until you work out the details?